Skip to Main Content

 Doctor of Philosophy in Computing

-The UNF Computing PhD program provides students with advanced, research-based, studies in the field of Computing to prepare them for research and development positions in the private and public sectors as well as academic positions in universities and colleges.
+The Doctor of Philosophy (PhD) in Computing program provides students with advanced, research-based, studies in the field of Computing to prepare them for research and development positions in the private and public sectors as well as academic positions in universities and colleges.

 Student and professor working on a computer in a classroom